Worship Resources for the 500th Anniversary of the Protestant Reformation

 Protestante Digital This is the best website for five-hundredth-anniversary materials in Spanish.

 Reformation Sunday worship resources for Presbyterians include a reminder that Presbyterians celebrated the five hundredth birthday of John Knox on October 26, 2014, and that the United Methodist Church has used Reformation Sunday to observe the three hundredth anniversaries of the births of John and Charles Wesley.
 Many Reformed denominations will observe 2018 as the five hundredth anniversary of the Canons of Dort.
-This worship service and these essays suggest how to pastorally capture the doctrinal nuances.
+This worship service suggests how to pastorally capture the doctrinal nuances.

 Vatican II led to changes that help Roman Catholics and Protestants remember what we share as part of the church universal.
 Paul Neeley’s Global Christian Worship blog gathers visual art about our common gifts of baptism, the Lord’s Supper, and the Apostles’ Creed.
 Reformed Worship archives liturgies, dramas, and more for the Lord’s Prayer.
 Reading more Scripture in worship and observing the Christian year help congregations find their identities within the whole story of Scripture.